sagemath/trac_to_gh/Issue 5261.md

 CC:  @kcrisman

-This is somewhat of a multi issue ticket, but I don't think that doing all four of them individually will give us much of a benefit.

-* default the name to Sage-x.y.z.app - that way you can have many Sage releases in parallel :)
-* fix a bug that causes the app to fail to start if the name of the app contains spaces
+Fix the bug that causes the app to fail to start if the name of the app contains spaces.
-* remove the extra copyright work in credits as well as give credit to "William Stein and the Sage Development Team"
-* do not put the app skeleton in a tar.gz in the ext repo since it makes applying patches very expensive and opaque

-Cheers,

-Michael

 Issue created by migration from https://trac.sagemath.org/ticket/5261